osenchenko/jiaex/README.md

 ## Features

-- enough keys for placing on default layer all letters for extended alphabets (alphabets with more than 26 letters);
+- enough keys for placing on default layer all letters for extended alphabets (alphabets with more than 26 letters).
-- plenty of keys for playing with different variants to find your best setup;
+- plenty of keys for playing with different variants to find your best setup.
 - one keyboard for all operating systems.
-Switch between settings for different operating systems with a shortcut (currently settings for Linux and Windows are implemented);
+Switch between settings for different operating systems with a shortcut (currently settings for Linux and Windows are implemented).
 - used AT90USB1286 with 128 KB memory.
-No limits for storing settings;
+No limits for storing settings.
-- Wide choice of keycaps.
+- wide choice of keycaps.
 The keyboard is designed for maximum use of keycap sets from standard keyboards.
-1.75U modifiers keys can be replaced with 1.5U or 1.25U keys in any combination;
+1.75U keys of thumb cluster and 1.5U vertical keys can be replaced with 1.5U or 1.25U keys in any combination.
 - wrist pad is rigidly attached to the keyboard.
-The keyboard is not intended to be used without a wrist pad;
+The keyboard is not intended to be used without a wrist pad.
-- the display shows current default layout (for example Linux) and current active layer plus Caps Lock state;
+- the display shows current default layout (for example Linux) and current active layer plus Caps Lock state.
-- powered by QMK.Layout
+- powered by QMK.

 ## Layout